OULibraries/islandora_embed/README.md

 # oEmbed Provider for Islandora

-## Note: this module is an early work-in-progress
+## Note: this module is an early-stage work-in-progress

 ## Introduction